Photos by Chuck Gardiner

 F ASSEMBLY PLANT - Dearborn, Michigan

-T BODY (STYLE) - Fairlane Tudor/Fordor (Club Sedan 2-dr & Town Sedan 4-dr)
+T BODY (STYLE) - Fairlane Tudor/Fordor (Club Sedan 2-dr or Town Sedan 4-dr)

 70C BODY (TYPE) - Fairlane Club Sedan (2 dr)